gotzl/accservermanager/README.md

 Small web project to manage Assetto Corsa Competizione servers, build on Django.
 Allows to manage multiple configs and multiple server instances.
+Works in Linux and in Windows.

 ## Development